-What are Black Eye Peas?
+What are Black Eyed Peas?

-Black eye(d) peas are a legume often referred to as cowpeas, though they are actually a subspecies of the cowpea.
+Black eyed peas are a legume often referred to as cowpeas, though they are actually a subspecies of the cowpea.
 Some folks call them black eyed, black eye, or blackeye peas.
 I’m in the first camp.
 Tons of cultures worldwide consume this small, kidney-shaped bean, identifiable by the prominent black spot (or eye) found in its center.

 Black-eyed peas have a muted, earthy flavor when eaten as is.
 They are very nutritious, too.
 The great George Washington Carver once encouraged farmers to sow the peas in their fields to replenish lost nutrients and provide a crop for them to consume high in calcium, protein, and fiber.